emqx/blog/en/202202/emqx-newsletter-202201.md

-In early January, EMQ X 5.0-beta.3 was released.
-Besides continuing the development of the 5.0-beta.4, EMQ X team will also continue the maintenance releases for both the open-source and enterprise v4.3 and v4.4.
+In early January, EMQX 5.0-beta.3 was released.
+Besides continuing the development of the 5.0-beta.4, EMQX team will also continue the maintenance releases for both the open-source and enterprise v4.3 and v4.4.

-In terms of cloud services, custom HTTP authentication and Webhook alarm mode were added in [EMQ X Cloud](https://www.emqx.com/en/cloud) this month, allowing users to use the product more flexibly and freely while obtaining more reliable business assurance.
+In terms of cloud services, custom HTTP authentication and Webhook alarm mode were added in [EMQX Cloud](https://www.emqx.com/en/cloud) this month, allowing users to use the product more flexibly and freely while obtaining more reliable business assurance.

-## EMQ X
+## EMQX

 ### The New Dashboard